ZihuiLuo/FSSP-BPM/README.md

 ## How to Run
 ### Train
-By default, the code is running in the training mode on a single gpu.
+By default, the code is running in the training mode on a single GPU.
 For running the code, one can use the following command:
 ```bash
 python main.py --task=vrp100
 ```